13 Different Types of Tiles Explained

 Hardwood floors, unlike other surfaces, do not need to be replaced every few years and are simple to clean and care for once installed.

-Unlike many other forms of flooring, hardwood tiles do not display any stains or grime.
+Unlike many other forms of flooring, hardwood tiles do not display stains or grime.
 Hardwood floors are built to endure a lifetime, even if they exhibit wear signs.

 12. Faux Wood Tiles

-While hardwood flooring is often harmed by foot traffic and furniture movement, imitation wood flooring is highly scratch resistant.
+While hardwood flooring is often harmed by foot traffic and furniture movement, imitation wood flooring is highly scratch-resistant.

-As a result, they’re great for high-traffic areas where they’ll survive for decades, if not a lifetime.
+As a result, they’re great for high-traffic areas where they’ll survive for decades if not a lifetime.
 This is one of the different types of wooden tiles.

 13. Quartzite Tiles